Joseph Kokou Koffigoh: Background and political career during the early 1990s

 The Coordination of New Forces was established in 1993 as a six-party coalition, led by Koffigoh.
 In the second round of the February 1994 parliamentary election, Koffigoh was elected to the National Assembly as the UDR/CFN candidate in the Third Constituency of Kloto Prefecture.
 He was the only CFN candidate to win a seat.
-Following the election, he resigned as Prime Minister, along with his government, on 21 March 1994.
-Eyadéma appointed Edem Kodjo to replace Koffigoh as Prime Minister in April, and Kodjo succeeded Koffigoh in office on 25 April.
+Following the election, he resigned as prime minister, along with his government, on 21 March 1994.
+Eyadéma appointed Edem Kodjo to replace Koffigoh as prime minister in April, and Kodjo succeeded Koffigoh in office on 25 April.
 In the National Assembly, Koffigoh was considered a reliable ally of the RPT during the parliamentary term that followed the 1994 election.

+The years of the power struggle between Eyadéma and Koffigoh saw increased violent repression.
+Troops loyal to Eyadéma carried out systematic extrajudicial executions, arbitrary arrests and torture, as well as opening fire on a peaceful demonstration in January 1993.
+Commenting on this repression, Amnesty International spoke of "feelings of impunity" which had been "enforced by support from foreign governments, notably the authorities in France".